H. B. Wilkinson

 Henry Bannister Wilkinson (July 31, 1870 – August 22, 1954) was an American lawyer and politician who served three consecutive terms in the Arizona State Senate from 1918 to 1922, serving as the President of the Senate in his third term, during the 5th Arizona State Legislature.
 He unsuccessfully ran for several other offices, including in 1933, when Wilkinson lost in the first special election held in Arizona, for Arizona's sole congressional seat.
 He lost in a landslide to Democrat Isabella Greenway, who garnered 73% of the vote to become the first woman from Arizona to go to Congress.
 He was instrumental in bringing main line railroad service to Phoenix, Arizona; was one of the founders of what is known today as Banner - University Medical Center Phoenix; was a member of the Arizona State Bar for over fifty years, serving as its president one year; and was very active in the movement to improve the roads in Arizona.

 Personal life

 Wilkinson was born in Brookville, Indiana, on July 31, 1870.
 His parents were R. H. Wilkinson, a minister, and Adelia Quackenbush, a schoolteacher.
 Wilkinson did his undergraduate work at Northwestern University.
 He also graduated from Northwestern with a law degree in 1898, after which he moved from Evanston, Illinois, to Phoenix, Arizona, where he remained the rest of his life.
 He was a member of the Delta Upsilon fraternity.
 He married Mary Eleanor Adams of Dundee, Illinois, on September 19, 1903.
 The couple had three children, all girls: Eleanor, Harriet, and Barbara.
-Wilkinson died on August 22, 1954, at a rest home in Phoenix.
+Wilkinson died on August 22, 1954, at a rest home in Phoenix, Arizona.
 He had been ill for several years but had only entered the facility four days before his death.